EdmundsAPI/edmundsapi.github.com/api-documentation/inventory/index.md

 ### Quick Start

 Let's get right to it, shall we?
 Here's a few REST calls that should get you started using the API with ease.
-Better yet, you could use our [API Console](http://edmunds.mashery.com/io-docs) to make ***live API calls*** of your own.

 #### Example 1: Get a listed call for sale by its VIN